getlazy/lazy-og/source/engines/npm-task/README.md

 ```
 engine_pipeline:
 	- sequence:
 	  - taskEngine:        # Engine name
-         run: 'task1'    # Name of the task to run
-	  - taskEngine:      # Engine name
-         run: 'task2'    # Name of the task to run
 		 taskConfig:       # Optional config for this task
             prop1: 'val1'  #  =||=
-         prop2: 'val2'
+         prop2: 'val2'     #  =||=
 ```
 ## Task Modules

-Each task that you wish to use with `taskrun` engine should be implemented as a simple Node.js module that exports just one function:
+Each task that you wish to use with this engine should be implemented as a simple Node.js module that exports just one function:

 `executeLazy (hostPath, language, content, context)`